DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 The possibilities are endless.
 We could not possibly build every feature at once.

-Moreover, sometimes building features into the core product for customers is not the right idea.
+Moreover, sometimes building features into the core product for customers is not the right approach.
 We needed a way to try ideas out.
 An idea may sound great, but in practice be problematic.
 Investing core engineering resources to these ideas is very expensive.

 > **"The primary use case for extensibility at Auth0 was to empower field engineers to work on the last mile solutions for the customer without involving core engineering."**<br />
 > Eugenio Pace - Co-Founder, VP Customer Success